Our Team

 Originally from Massachusetts and a graduate of Mount Holyoke College, Breton’s educational background is in Environmental Studies and Studio Art.
 From her experience as a Communications Manager at Living Observatory in Plymouth, MA, she found purpose in serving environmental organizations from “behind the scenes.”
 She has done everything from art curation in museums to NRCS soil testing, and wants to use her wide range of skills to aid non-profits with important missions.
 Wolfe’s Neck Center is an almost unbelievably wonderful place to bring that purpose.
 Not to mention, she feels lucky to drive alongside the Atlantic to work every day.

-In Breton’s free time you can find her printmaking and painting, spotting sea birds on the beach, or making dinner with her best friends in Portland.
+In Breton’s free time you can find her printmaking and painting, bird watching, making dinner with her best friends in Portland, or reading a book with her cat Fauvette.

 Anna Lynton